 The Knitter's City: Seattle, Washington with Dianna Walla

 We were so pleased to see that you all were as excited about our new Knitter's City feature as we were!
-Having Bristol Ivy show us around her native Portland, Maine was such a blast, and now we're over the moon to share the Pacific Northwest knitting haven that is Seattle with none other than Dianna Walla as our guide.
+We're over the moon to share the Pacific Northwest knitting haven that is Seattle with none other than Dianna Walla as our guide.
 You know Dianna from a number of places - the pages of Pom Pom, her self-published designs and maybe from her blog, or lovely Instagram feed.
 We think she's put together a pretty amazing guide to Seattle.
 Where's that hand-knit teleportation device when you need one?
 Here's Dianna:

 These days, Seattle is exploding with creativity.
 Artists and musicians find it easy to make their homes here - something about the dark and rainy winters helps nurture that introverted creative flow (it also means we can’t get anything done when the sun is out - we all want to take advantage of it!).
 Perched on a scrap of land between the Puget Sound and Lake Washington, we’re surrounded by beautiful nature, from the water surrounding us to the mountain ranges that are visible to the east and west.
 You don’t have to get very far out of the city before you find yourself in the middle of state parks and picturesque farmland.